RuthLD/kickstarter-analysis/README.md

-# kickstarter-analysis
+# ##Analysis of Kickstarter Campaigns##
-Uncovering trends in Kickstarter data through excel analysis
+Uncovering trends in Kickstarter data through excel analysis.
+The goal is to answer if the start date affects the success or failer of theater production kickstartes.